NeoGeographyToolkit/StereoPipeline/docs/tools/otsu_threshold.rst

-If the input image is, for example, band 7 of a WorldView multispectral image, this will return a value for the threshold separating land from water (since water shows up rather dark in the infrared, being cooler).
+If the input image is, for example, band 7 of a WorldView multispectral image, this will return a value for the threshold separating land from water (since water shows up rather dark in the infrared).
-If the input is an image of the Moon, with shadows present, the threshold will separate shadow pixels from lit pixels.
+If the input is an image of the Moon, with shadows present, the threshold will separate shadowed and lit regions.

-Note that the value returned by this tool is not necessarily the position corresponding to the bottom of the "saddle" of the histogram of this image, if it is bi-modal (see the figure further down).
+Note that the threshold value returned by this tool is not necessarily the position corresponding to the bottom of the "saddle" of the histogram of this image, if it is bi-modal (see the figure).
 To get that behavior, use instead ``bathy_threshold_calc.py`` (:numref:`bathy_threshold_calc`).